nlfiedler/optarray/README.md

 Compared to the `Vec` type in the Rust standard library, this data structure will have substantially less unused space, on the order of O(√N).
 The index block contributes to the overhead of this data structure, and that is on the order of O(√N).
 Based on the current implementation of `Vec`, as much as 50% of the space may be unused since it has a growth factor of 2.
 The [Segment Array]((https://github.com/nlfiedler/segarray)) has the same growth factor as `Vec` and potentially the same proportion of unused space (its index block is a fixed size).

+This data structure will grow and shrink as needed.
+That is, as `push()` is called, new data blocks will be allocated to contain the new elements.
+Meanwhile, `pop()` will deallocate data blocks as they become empty.

 ## Examples

 A simple example copied from the unit tests.